 Funding can be used to help you with expenses associated with your internship.
 Funding may be used to offset lost summer wages but if you are not on financial aid, applications requesting lost summer wages may be less competitive.

 Housing can be tricky.
 If you choose to stay in a university-based internship housing program (e.g., NYU in New York City), your entire internship funding allocation will likely be eaten up by that cost—and then some!
 But you don’t want to spend your summer sleeping on someone’s floor either.
-Start your search early, check out CCI housing resources, Airbnb, look for house-sitting opportunities, enlist your various networks.
+Start your search early, check out resources such as Airbnb, look for house-sitting opportunities, enlist your various networks.
 We recommend allowing approximately $800-$1000 per month for housing.
-If you are living at home or with relatives, do not include housing and food costs in your budget.
+If you are living at home or with relatives, please only include housing and food expenses if you are a contributor to your family’s expenses.
 Middlebury Housing Note: Even if your internship is in the Middlebury area, receiving internship funding does not make you eligible for on-campus summer housing.
+It is very unlikely that Middlebury will offer on-campus housing for interns this summer.

 Your budget can include transportation to and from your internship site.
 However, if you live in San Francisco, and your internship is in San Francisco, we would not expect you to include the cost of round-trip airfare in your budget.
 If your home is in Boston, and your internship is in San Francisco, then it is certainly appropriate for you to include round-trip airfare.
 Transportation costs can also include subway fare, commuting by train, gas and tolls, etc.